pursuit-curriculum/unit-dsa/intro-to-oop-inheritance/lesson-notes/README.md

 ## Inheritance

-Note: we are building on top of our code we wrote yesterday.
+Note: we are building on top of the code we wrote yesterday.

-In our world of animals, let's say there is a new kind: Mythical creature.
+Let's say there is a new kind in our world of animals: Mythical creature.
 The mythical creature will have all the properties of methods as an animal and some additional ones.
-We could copy our `Animal` class and paste it and add more, but what if we need to change the `greet` function?
-Then we would have to find every place we copy/pasted and carefully update.
-We are going to keep our animal as our one source of truth as a parent class.
+We could copy our `Animal` class, paste it, and add more, but what if we change the `greet` function?
+Then we would have to find every place we copy-pasted and carefully update.
+We will keep our animal as our one source of truth as a parent class.

 Original Animal: